keithmburu/courses/2022-ml/labs/lab6.md

 3. Put your results in a LaTeX table or, better, in plots.
 4. While not required for this lab, the number of training examples may make a difference.
 You can use cross-validation.
 5. For up to 5 points extra credit. **After** fulfilling the baic requirements, you can try using some other base classifier.
+6. For up to 5 points extra credit, run systmatic comparisons with gradient boosted decision trees.